Go With The Flow

 Do not flush sanitary pads down the toilet, kids.
 Unless you want your house to be flooded with waste due to drain blockage.

-Now that we’ve seen how to dispose sanitary pads properly, let’s look at how to dispose sanitary pads in different situations.
+Now that we’ve seen how to dispose of sanitary pads properly, let’s look at how to dispose of sanitary pads in different situations.

-Sanitary pad disposal on the last day of period
+Sanitary pad disposal on the last day of the period

-If at the end of the last day you notice that you didn’t bleed and the sanitary pad wasn’t necessary at all, DO NOT yeet it like a used paper plate, you’re not feeding the crows here.
+If at the end of the last day, you notice that you didn’t bleed and the sanitary pad wasn’t necessary at all, DO NOT meet it like a used paper plate, you’re not feeding the crows here.
 Wrap it and discard it separately like you always do.

 This blog was an attempt to help you transform yourself into a smart consumer of period hygiene products.
-Because, at the end of the day, it is a little in your hands what impact you want to have on your surroundings.
+Because it is a little in your hands what impact you want to have on your surroundings.

 FAQs Related to Sanitary Pad Disposal